Mohammed-islam0907/learning-devops/AWS/README.md

 - IP addresses must be privates IP's
 - ALB can route to multiple target groups
 - Helath checks are at the target group level

+## Network Load Balancer (NLB)

+- Operates at layer 4
+- Forards TCP & UDP traffic to instances
+- Handles millions of request per second
+- Less latency
+- Not included in free tier

+## Sticky Sessions

+- LB spreads traffic across EC2 instances
+- Sticky sessions allows client to be routed to same instance behind a LB
+- Like sticking client to server
+- Cookies are used by LB to keep track of which client is using which instances, avoiding losing information e.g. they have items in their cart

+## SSL/TLS

+- SSL Certificate ensures traffic between your clients and LB's are encrypted during transit
+- SSL (Secure Sockets Layer) - used to encrypt
+- TLS (Transport Layer Security) - newer version of SSL
+- SSL certificates authorised by Certificate authorities e.g. GoDaddy

+## LB - SSL Server Name Indication (SNI)

+- SNI allows multiple SSL certificates to be on one web server to serve multiple websites, so there is no need for multiple IP addresses
+- Works for ALB, NLB & CloudFront

+## ELB - SSL certificates

+- ALB: attach multiple SSL certificates across multiple listerners
+- Uses SNI

+## NLB:

+- ALB: attach multiple SSL certificates across multiple listerners
+- Uses SNI